 How can the owners of famous trademarks enforce their rights without being given the dreaded “trademark bully” label?
 The answer lies in knowing where to draw the line, and in exercising diplomacy in letting people know when the line has been crossed.

-Many brand owners tolerate minor third party uses of their marks, including unauthorized parodies, fan clubs and the like, which are undertaken in good faith.
-But brand… More
+Many brand owners tolerate minor third party uses of their marks, including unauthorized parodies, fan clubs and the like,… More

 In the wake of last week’s web protests and media attention around pending anti-piracy legislation, leaders in both houses of Congress announced on Friday that they would indefinitely postpone further consideration of the Stop Online Piracy Act (“SOPA”) and the PROTECT IP Act (“PIPA”).
 Senate Majority Leader Harry Reid (D-NV) cancelled the cloture “test” vote to reopen debate on PIPA that had been scheduled for tomorrow, January 24, citing “legitimate issues raised by many” while expressing optimism “that we can reach a compromise in the coming weeks.”
 In response, SOPA sponsor Rep. Lamar Smith (R-TX) announced that… More